1. Be Early. Not on Time. Early

 7. Minimize What You Have

-If you are an organized person, then you have a set place for everything that is in your home or office space.
+If you are a highly organized person, then you have a set place for everything that is in your home or office space.
 If an item doesn’t already have a “home” you will quickly make one or find one for it.
-Organized people are religious about this and not having something in it’s place will mostly likely drive them nuts.
+Organized people are religious about this and not having something in its place will most likely drive them nuts.
 Bins, drawers, and other organizing tools will help to make this process more fluid.

 9. Ask for Help

 Organized people know that they can’t accomplish everything on their own.
-They also know which parts of their process or to-do list they should ask for help with.
+They also know which parts of their process, routine, or to-do list they should ask for help with.
 Know what and when to delegate to someone else.
-This frees you up to do more things on your to-do list and save you from chasing after the little things that someone else can do.
+This frees you up to do more things on your to-do list and saves you from chasing after the little things that someone else can do.
 It’s probably the hardest thing on this list!

-[bctt tweet=”You aren’t expected to do everything on your own.
-Ask for help now and then.”]
+[clickToTweet tweet=”You aren’t expected to do everything on your own.
+Ask for help now and then.” quote=”You aren’t expected to do everything on your own.
+Ask for help now and then.” theme=”style1″]

-I am by no mean the most organized person, but I work at it regularly.
-My big goal is to also model and help my children understand this process so they can grow up to be organized individuals as well.
+I am by no means the most organized person, but I work at it regularly and do my best to adopt the habits of organized people.
+My big goal is to also model being organized and help my children understand this process so they can grow up to be organized individuals as well.
 It’s a skill that can and should be taught.
-Even if you have never had someone model it for you, it’s not to late to start working towards being an organized person.
+Even if you have never had someone model it for you, it’s not too late to start working towards being more organized.

 What are your favorite tips and tricks for being organized?
 Do you feel like your day is chaos or do you have it under control for the most part?